GeorgeAdamon/quest-realsense/README.md

 ### Prerequisites #1: Oculus VR
 This guide assumes that the necessary steps for setting-up the Unity development environment for the Oculus Quest have been completed, as described in the official Oculus Quest documentation: [[1]](https://developer.oculus.com/documentation/quest/latest/concepts/unity-build-android/) [[2]](https://developer.oculus.com/documentation/quest/latest/concepts/unity-mobileprep/)

-The project should be able to produce a working Android .apk build, which runs on the Quest without issues, before proceeding to the next steps.
+Before proceeding to the next steps, the project should be able to produce a working Android .apk build, which runs on the Quest without issues.

 ### Prerequisites #2: Intel RealSense wrappers
-This guide assumes that the latest Intel RealSense Unity wrappers [**package**](https://github.com/IntelRealSense/librealsense/releases/download/v2.20.0/realsense.unitypackage) can be imported succesfully in Unity without errors, and that one of the provided example projects can be run succesfully on a Windows PC, provided a RealSense camera is connected to an appropriate USB port.
+This guide assumes that the latest Intel RealSense Unity wrappers [**package**](https://github.com/IntelRealSense/librealsense/releases/download/v2.20.0/realsense.unitypackage) are imported succesfully in Unity 2019.x without errors.

+Before proceeding to the next steps, the project should be able to run one of Intel's provided example Scenes in Unity's Play Mode, provided a RealSense device is connected to an appropriate USB port of a Windows machine.
 More information in the official [realsense repository](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/unity).

 ### Scripting Backend : Mono
 Navigate to Unity's _**Project Settings > Player > Other Settings**_ and ensure that the Scripting Backend is set to **Mono**.